 A person who is drowning does not want to sink, so they push as hard as they can with their arms and their legs under the water.
 As they get more and more tired and their head slips beneath the water, a horrifying fear kicks in and they surface enough to get a breath.
 Then, down they go again.

 This process continues until fatigue sets in and they are no longer able to break the surface of the water to get a breath.
 Carbon dioxide levels increase, they lose consciousness and cardiac arrest sets in.

 From the shore of the lake or side of the pool, this process appears underwhelming and may even look as if the person is playing a game by bobbing up and down.
 It may look fun and be very easy to ignore or overlook even when it is happening right beside you.

 Who is More Likely to Drown?

 In the U.S., boys who are poor swimmers and/or risk takers are the most likely to drown.

 Unfortunately, I can predict the next person to drown in our area.
 It will not be the child who spends all summer at the pool or lake with their family.
 Instead, it will likely be a young person who is a poor swimmer visiting a friend’s pool or the lake, trying to keep up with their peers.

 This young person most likely has a parent who is afraid of drowning, so they have never learned to swim.

-Graham Snyder, MD, is an emergency physicians who also serves as the medical director of the Center for Innovative Learning.
+Dr. Graham Snyder, is an emergency physician who also serves as the medical director of the Center for Innovative Learning.